SKIP TO TUTORIAL

 libexec directory under the SSH user account's home directory, and make sure that account has sufficient permission to execute the programs.

-The SSH username must have a corresponding user account on each machine that will be used for monitoring purposes.
+The SSH username, described above, must have a corresponding user account on each remote server that will be used for monitoring purposes.
 If the user account does not already exist, it must be created before that system can be accessed by the SSH plugin.
-User account management routines are platform-specific, so you should refer to your system documentation for information on how to create a new user.
-The username assigned to the account must be identical to the username specified in the user17 macro (the default is nagios), and must also have a home directory that can store the SSH configuration directory and public key.
+User account management routines are platform-specific, you may want to refer to your system documentation for information on how to create a new user.
+The username assigned to the account must be identical to the username specified in the USER17 macro (the default is nagios), and must also have a home directory to store the .ssh configuration directory and public key.

-- Login to the remote system with an administrative account, such as root, (or use sudo).
+Login to the Remote server with an administrative account, such as root, (or use sudo).

-Create the nagios user with the following command, which also makes a home directory (e.g., username of nagios):
+Create the nagios user with the following command, which also makes a home directory:

 useradd -m nagiosCODE

-Verify that the user's home directory is owned by the new user account, and has the user permissions to read, write, and enter the directory.
-The command below will return similar to drwxr-xr-x 2 nagios nagios 4096 May 11 20:39 /home/nagios:
+Verify the user's home directory is owned by the new user account, and has the user permissions to read, write, and enter the directory.
+The command below will return similar to drwxr-xr-x 3 nagios nagios 4096 Nov 18 19:57 /home/nagios:

 ls -lad /home/nagiosCODE